florent-brosse/fit/README.md

     complexvalue text
 );

-You need to have download and unzip dse and set path in maven of 3 jars
+You need to download and unzip dse and set path in maven of 3 jars

 mvn clean install